 Operating expenses consist of sales and marketing, research and development, and general and administrative expenses.
 Salaries, bonuses, stock-based compensation expense and other personnel costs are the most significant components of each of these expense categories.
-We include stock-based compensation expense incurred in connection with the grant of stock options to the applicable operating expense category based on the equity award recipient's functional area.
+We include stock-based compensation expense incurred in connection with the grant of stock options and restricted stock units to the applicable operating expense category based on the equity award recipient's functional area.